ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.

-A specific method of external radiation therapy, known as intensity modulated radiation therapy (IMRT), allows for more effective doses of radiation therapy to be delivered while reducing damage to nearby healthy cells.
+A specific method of external radiation therapy, known as intensity modulated radiation therapy (IMRT), allows more effective doses of radiation therapy to be delivered while reducing damage to nearby healthy cells.
 Another type of external-beam radiation therapy used for salivary gland tumors is proton therapy.
 At high energy, protons can destroy cancer cells.
 Proton therapy may be used when a tumor is located close to structures of the central nervous system, such as the brain and spinal cord.

 Internal radiation therapy.
 When radiation is given using implants, it is called internal radiation therapy or brachytherapy.
 Internal radiation therapy involves surgically implanting tiny pellets or rods containing radioactive materials in or near the tumor.